Ratneshch/project2/README.md

 # New project
-this project was created in local system
+this project was created in local system. hiii ratnesh